genomicsclass/leanpub/manuscript/standard_errors.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/standard_errors.Rmd).

 We have shown how to find the least squares estimates with matrix algebra.
-These estimates are random variables as they are linear combinations of the data.
+These estimates are random variables since they are linear combinations of the data.
 For these estimates to be useful, we also need to compute their standard errors.
-Linear algebra also provides a powerful approach for this task.
+Linear algebra provides a powerful approach for this task.
 We provide several examples.

 #### Falling object